kalekdev/uni/semester-1/analysis-1/notes.typ

 $ZZ := {..., -1, 0, 1, ...}$\
 $QQ := {m / n | m in Z and n in N}$\
 $NN_0 subset.eq ZZ subset.eq QQ$\

+There are infinite gaps in the number line of rational numbers.
+These can be filled with $RR \\ QQ$ - Irrational numbers, for example $sqrt(2), pi, e$.